jofraley/Hacking_JavaScript/labs/jsapi3/fixed_buffer_with_geometry_engine/lab.md

         ...
     ```

-3. Add a `FeatureLayer` for the Rail Stops and a `GraphicsLayer` to display the calculated buffers.
+3. Add a `FeatureLayer` for the Metro Stops and a `GraphicsLayer` to display the calculated buffers.
 Optionally modify the map to initialize at zoom level `12`:

     ```javascript
     function(Map,